 Your timetable lists the days, times and locations of your courses.
 It is important to check your timetable on STU-VIEW frequently, particularly the week before classes begin.
 Circumstances may require us to make changes to your schedule.

 If you have problems with your timetable, you may log into your STU-VIEW account to add/drop courses or to select a different section (space permitting) up until the fifth day of classes in the semester.

 You may also visit the office of your Academic Department for assistance with changing your timetable.

 If your name is not on the class list, please go to your Academic Department office for assistance.

-For information on how to request an official transcripts, please visit Transcripts, Credentials, Confirmations of Enrolment & RESP Requests
+For information on how to request an official transcripts, please visit Transcripts & Credentials.

 If you require an unofficial transcript, you may print one using STU-VIEW.